 Certain professionals may have more experience in individual, couple, or family modalities.
 Licensed Marriage and Family Therapists are specifically trained to view issues from a systemic and relational lens.
 They are also required to earn relational hours or experience with couples, families, and groups before receiving licensure.
 Choosing an LMFT means that therapy will often focus on improving the quality of relationships in your life.

-Whereas LMFTs focus on client relationships, Licensed Clinical Mental Health Counselors are generally experts at helping individuals set goals and improve individualized mental health outcomes.
+Whereas LMFTs focus on relationships, Licensed Clinical Mental Health Counselors specialize in helping individuals set goals and improve mental health outcomes.
 LCMHCs may also choose to obtain additional training in treating couples and families.
 Differences between counseling and therapy may affect the type of interventions provided during treatment.

 3. Experience in Presenting Concern